New insights for the multivariate square-root lasso: Abstract

 \section{Abstract}

-We study the multivariate square-root lasso, a method for fitting the multivariate response (multi-task) linear regression model with dependent errors.
+We study the multivariate square-root lasso, a method for fitting the multivariate response linear regression model with dependent errors.
 This estimator minimizes the nuclear norm of the residual matrix plus a convex penalty.
-Unlike some existing methods for multivariate response linear regression, which require explicit estimates of the error precision (inverse covariance) matrix, the multivariate square-root lasso criterion implicitly accounts for error dependence and is convex.
-To justify the use of this estimator, we establish error bounds which illustrate that like the univariate square-root lasso, the multivariate square-root lasso is pivotal with respect to the unknown error covariance matrix.
-We propose a new algorithm to compute the estimator: a variation of the alternating direction method of multipliers algorithm; and discuss an accelerated first order algorithm which can be applied in certain cases.
-In both simulation studies and a genomic data application, we show that the multivariate square-root lasso can outperform more computationally intensive methods which estimate both the regression coefficient matrix and error precision matrix.
+Unlike existing methods that require explicit estimates of the error precision (inverse covariance) matrix, the multivariate square-root lasso implicitly accounts for error dependence and is the solution to a convex optimization problem.
+We establish error bounds which reveal that like the univariate square-root lasso, the multivariate square-root lasso is pivotal with respect to the unknown error covariance matrix.
+In addition, we propose a variation of the alternating direction method of multipliers algorithm to compute the estimator and discuss an accelerated first order algorithm that can be applied in certain cases.
+In both simulation studies and a genomic data application, we show that the multivariate square-root lasso can outperform more computationally intensive methods that require explicit estimation of the error precision matrix.